 Lipozene is a weight loss supplement available in pill form that contains a water-soluble fiber called glucomannan.
-Side note: water-soluble means it absorbs water, turning into a gel-like substance.
+Side note: water-soluble means it dissolves in water—and the fiber ultimately turns into gel-like substance.
 Originating from the roots of the konjac, or elephant yam plant, glucomannan is Lipozene’s only active ingredient.

 In other uses, glucomannan is sometimes used to relieve constipation, to control blood sugar among people with diabetes, and to reduce cholesterol.

 “Lipozene aids in weight loss by keeping the consumer full for longer by absorbing water, which leads to the stomach expanding,” says Trista Best, a registered dietitian at Balance One Supplements.
 “By activating the stretch receptors in the stomach, the individual feels full and satiated, making them less likely to overeat on dietary calories.”